gregwiley/splunk-svm/README.md

  runs cmd in running splunk instances tab completion semi-fixes (still some TODO)

-Feature requests not implemented svm install this should install a new Splunk instance from config zip file location and assign new web/managment ports, the name of the splunk instance will be a command line arg
+Features new in 1.4
+ svm install|create <instance_name>
+  install a new Splunk instance from package file (see SPLUNK_SOFTWARE & SPLUNK_VERSION in bashrc file) - uses new port numbers if required svm stop stop current Splunk instance svm restart restarts current Splunk instance svm remove removes current Splunk instance svm clean kills all running splunkd and python processes (perhaps a bit aggressive for Python!)

+Changed features in 1.4
+ svm open
+  starts Splunk instance if not already started svm list adds a 'Running' column to indicate running state of Splunk instances svm <instance_name>
+  changes directory to $SPLUNK_HOME fixed autocompletion rules

 Setup instructions are in the top of the bashrc file